PoC of Incident Evacuation Training Using Generative AI with Slack + AWS Chatbot + Bedrock

 SRG's one-day hackathon event "SRG TechFest"

-Once a quarter, our team holds a hackathon event in which all team members participate.
+Our team holds a hackathon event once a quarter, with all team members participating.

-For this event, each team will come up with a topic related to the theme and will spend the day working on it.
+For this event, each team will come up with a topic related to the theme and will work on it for the whole day.

 The overall theme of this event was "Utilizing generative AI from an SRE perspective."

-My team and I have been working on two things:
+My team has been working on two things:

 - Incident evacuation drills using generative AI